 - a dash of sea salt

 Slowly heat chocolate and heavy cream in a double boiler (you can use a bowl over simmering water if you don’t have a double boiler) until completely dissolved and the mixture has melted.
 Be careful not to scorch chocolate.
 I recommend stirring the cream and chocolate the entire time it’s heating.
-In a separate bowl, mix egg yolks, sea salt and Kahlua/Cerise or Rum.
+In a separate bowl, mix sugar, egg yolks, sea salt and Kahlua/Cerise or Rum.
 Lightly warm through using double boiler on the stove.

 Transfer the chocolate mixture into the egg yolks/sugar and allow to cool.
 In a separate bowl, whip egg whites and 2 TBSPs of sugar until stiff and then fold into cooled chocolate mixture.